 Possible but not Probable Problems:

-- Occasionally a screw may come loose causing the telescope mechanism to dangle in your mouth.
+- Occasionally, a screw may come loose causing the telescoping mechanism to dangle in your mouth.
 If this causes pain, remove the loose part, call our office, and we will replace the parts as needed.
-If this happens when we are out of the office, you can wait until the next business day to call even if it occurs on the weekend provided you are comfortable.
+If this happens when we are out of the office, you can wait until the next business day to call even if it occurs on the weekend, provided you are comfortable.

 - If you open extremely wide, the appliance cannot come apart since it telescopes; however, you could break the cement bond or telescopes.
 Please be sure not to play with the appliance by constantly opening to the maximum limit and moving the jaw side to side since this will fatigue the appliance.
 If you are having any problems with the appliance, please call the office.

 - If any part of your Herbst appliance becomes loose, call our office to let us know on the next business day provided you are comfortable.

 - The Herbst appliance is the fastest, and we feel the best, appliance to correct your bite problem.
 It is fully contained within your mouth and does not show.
 Anytime something new is placed in the mouth, it takes time to adjust.
 Please be patient during the adjustment period; it will be over before you know it.